talbii/tal.bi/content/posts/top-five-libc-functions.md

 <!--more-->

-In the style of "top 5", this post will go over five of my favorite C functions, standard C, POSIX, GNU, and everything in between.
+In the style of "top 5", this post will go over five of my favorite C functions from the standard C, POSIX, GNU, and everything in between.

 ## `calloc` (standard C)